indeedeng/iwf-java-sdk/README.md

 </dependency>

 ```

 ## Concepts

-To implement a workflow, the two most core intefaces are
+To implement a workflow, the two most core interfaces are

 * [Workflow interface](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/iworkflow/core/Workflow.java)
-  .
+  defines the workflow definition

 * [WorkflowState interface](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/iworkflow/core/WorkflowState.java)
-  .
+  defines the workflow states for workflow definitions

 A workflow can contain any number of WorkflowStates.

 See more in https://github.com/indeedeng/iwf#what-is-iwf

 ## How to build & run

-### IntelliJ
+### Using IntelliJ

 1. Check out the idl submodule by running the command: `git submodule update --init --recursive`
 2. In "Build, Execution, Deployment" -> "Gradle", choose "wrapper task in Gradle build script" for "Use gradle from".
 3. Open Gradle tab, click "build" under "build" to build the project